silnrsi/wstr/Contributing.md

 code .
 ```

+Or you could do File -> Open Folder from VScode directly and browse to your local WSTR git repository.

 VScode will then show you a dialog box in the bottom right-hand corner indicating *"Folder contains a Dev Container file, Reopen folder to develop in a container"*.

 Press the **Reopen in Container** button.